prof-rossetti/gwu-badm-2301-201509/notes/information-system-components/networks.md

-A **computer network** is a "system (of) connect(ed) computers and (computer hardware)" which use "communications media" to transmit data to other computers in the network ([6.1](/README.md/#accompanying-textbook)).
+A **computer network** is a "system (of) connect(ed) computers and (computer hardware)" which use "communications media" to transmit data to other members in the network ([Rainer 6.1](/README.md/#accompanying-textbook)).

 ## Communications Media

-**Communications media** refer to the "pathways or (methods)" by which data are transmitted.
+**Communications media** refer to the pathways, or methods, by which data are transmitted.
  Cable media transmit information over physical wires or cables, whereas broadcast media transmit information through electromagnetic waves.

 ### Cable Media